chaklam-silpasuwanchai/EEG-Emotion-Recognition/README.md

      - Additive Attention (  ) Babby
      - Hierarchical Attention (  ) Fabby
    - (11.)
 CNN1D + LSTM + Self Attention
-     - Using mean to combine (90% accuracy)
+     - Using mean to combine (90% acc)
-     - Using sum to combine (91% accuracy)
+     - Using sum to combine (91% acc)
-     - Using last state to combine (90% accuracy)
+     - Using last state to combine (90% acc)
    - (12.)
 CNN1D + LSTM + MultiHead Attention
-     - Using mean to combine (92% accuracy)
+     - Using mean to combine (92% acc)
-     - Using sum to combine (92% accuracy)
+     - Using sum to combine (92% acc)
-     - Using last state to combine (94% accuracy)
+     - Using last state to combine (94% acc)
    - (13.)
 ChannelNet ( ) Beau
    - (14.)
 EEGNet ( ) Chaky
    - (15.)
 Spatial–Temporal Self-Attention CNN ( ) New + Babby + Beau